 Addiction is claiming the lives of people at an alarming rate.
 The Centers for Disease Control and Prevention (CDC) reported 33,091 deaths from opioids in 2015.
-This number is largely reflected by an increasing use of synthetic opioids and heroin.
+This number is largely reflected by the increasing use of synthetic opioids and heroin.

 The Clean Slate

 After going through 12 Step Processes and other recovery treatments to eventually overcome addiction firsthand, Steven Slate, who authored an addiction site named “The Clean Slate,” is starting new conversations on how we approach addiction.
 Slate is most famous for his TED Talk speech on "Addiction Is A Choice."
-Through the TED Talk and his organization “The Clean Slate,” he is advocating a deeper look beyond the age old debate of addiction as a disease vs. addiction as a choice.
+Through the TED Talk and his organization “The Clean Slate,” he is advocating a deeper look beyond the age-old debate of addiction as a disease vs. addiction as a choice.

 Slate's website states regarding the addiction as a disease theory: